richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

    C) SQL Server Agent
    D) On‑premises DMVs

-7. Which security best practice is recommended for Azure SQL Database HA setups?
+7. Which security best practice is recommended for Azure SQL Database High Availability setups?
    A) Using default credentials for simplicity
    B) Disabling firewall rules to improve performance
    C) Allowing unrestricted access for rapid deployment